isxaker/net_publish/README.md

 However, the absence of ``apphost`` is not our desired solution.
 Let's delve a bit deeper.
 We have just demonstrated that ``apphost`` is the key obstacle preventing us from publishing for two different platforms using a single build and restore process.
 To address the ``apphost`` problem, we need to analyze the ``MSBuild`` output or the [binary log](https://learn.microsoft.com/en-us/visualstudio/msbuild/obtaining-build-logs-with-msbuild?view=vs-2022#save-a-binary-log)([MsBuild binary log viewer](https://msbuildlog.com/)).
 My teammate @Martin_Balous was successfully researched the problem and found the ``MsBuild`` targets responsible for ``apphost`` creation.
 These targets are ``ResolveFrameworkReferences`` and ``_CreateAppHos``.
-This what @Martin wrote to me:
+This what @Martin_Balous wrote to me:

 >after long time of reverse engineering the binary logs...
 ![screenshot](./imageFolder/apphost_investigation.png)